grgbr/stroll/sphinx/index.rst

+..
+SPDX-License-Identifier: GPL-3.0-only

+   This file is part of Stroll.
+   Copyright (C) 2017-2023 Grégor Boirie <gregor.boirie@free.fr>

+.. include:: <isonum.txt>

 Welcome to Stroll documentation
 ###############################

+**Copyright** |copy| 2017-2023 Grégor Boirie.

+This manual is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This manual is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+A copy of the license is included in the section entitled :ref:`GNU General Public License <gpl>`.

 ..
 Caption of toctrees are not translated into latex, hence the dirty trick
 .. below.
 See https://github.com/sphinx-doc/sphinx/issues/3169 for more infos.